The programme for the conference can now be found at the following link.

-It is anticipated that three parallel tracks will be run in addition to the plenary and poster sessions.
-The majority of submissions will be primarily categorised under the headings of biomaterials and bio/tissue mechanics, followed closely by regenerative medicine and mechanobiology.
-Other disciplines will include bioelectronics/neural engineering/signal processing and imaging.
+Three parallel tracks will run and will be primarily categorised under the headings of biomaterials, biomechanics, medical devices, bioelectronics, biosensors, imaging, regenerative medicine and mechanobiology.
 The majority of systems studied across all disciplines (ranked by decreasing order of number of submissions last year) were musculoskeletal, cardiovascular, neural, and occular.
-The final conference schedule will be determined from the abstract submissions.
+The final conference schedule has been determined from the abstract submissions.

 A preliminary programme based on six main research themes and three physiological systems is envisaged.
 However, studies outside these themes and systems will be considered, e.g. respiratory or digestive systems, disease-specific themes such as cancer, and technique-specific studies such as biochemical diagnostics, etc.